dotgreg/tiny-wechat-jssdk-server/README.md

    1. Make sure to whitelist your server IP inside Wechat Official Account backend

-   2. Copy config.example.php to config.php
+   2. Edit your config by copying config.example.php to config.php

-   3. Secure the keys folder that nobody outside your script can access it
+   3. Secure the `keys` folder that nobody outside your script can access it, it will contain the Tokens and Tickets

    > ```